 - improving the space between the former bowling greens site and the oval (including access, planting, seating and views between the areas)

-Construction of Stage One of the Balwyn Park Master Plan is expected to start toward the end of 2017 and take around 15 months.
+Construction of Stage One of the Master Plan has commenced and is expected to be completed in early 2019.

-On the completion of Stage One, the former tennis clubhouse and courts on the eastern side of Balwyn Park will be demolished and returned to open space with an activities area.
+On the completion of Stage one, the former tennis clubhouse and tennis courts on the eastern side of Balwyn Park will be demolished and returned to open space with an activities area.

 You can receive regular email updates on the Balwyn Park site upgrade.